 Beyond the day-to-day effects of the virus that many immediately consider, however, COVID-19 has also affected many other aspects of our lives in ways that no one could have anticipated.
 The real estate market is no exception.
 Buyers, sellers, agents, brokers – all find themselves in uncharted waters.
 At GayRealEstate.com, we’re working hard every day along with our excellent network of agents across the country to help find those answers for valued buyers and sellers like you.

-As a seller, you may understandably feel overwhelmed and uncertain as to how – or whether – you should proceed with the sale of your home in this time of social distancing.
+As a home selling agent, you may understandably feel overwhelmed and uncertain as to how – or whether – you should proceed with the sale of your home in this time of social distancing.
 Certainly, despite the current state of affairs, some feel that they have no choice but to sell their home – for any number of reasons.
 These reasons may be personal, financial, or job-related, but even in these uncertain times, there will be sellers – and buyers – on the market.

 If you have decided to put your home on the market, here are a few things to consider: